sjanzou/pecos/documentation/qc_tests.rst

 Increment test
 --------------------
-The :class:`~pecos.monitoring.PerformanceMonitoring.check_increment` method is used to check that the difference between consecutive data values (or other specified increment) is within an expected range.
+The :class:`~pecos.monitoring.PerformanceMonitoring.check_increment` method is used to check if the difference between consecutive data values (or other specified increment) is within expected bounds.
 This method can be used to test if data is not changing or if the data has an abrupt change.
-Like the check_range method, the user can specify if the data should be smoothed using a rolling mean.
+Like the check_range method, the user can specify if the data should be smoothed using a rolling mean before the test is run.
 Input includes:

 * Upper and lower bound